 Why Grow Garlic?

-- Staple Ingredient in Cooking: Garlic is an essential ingredient for adding flavor in many cuisines from around the world.
-You will find garlic in soup and stews, snacks and dips, and stir-frys and salsas, and breads and flavored butters.
-With so many culinary uses, it is worthwhile to keep garlic on hand.
+- Staple Ingredient in Cooking: Garlic is an essential ingredient for adding flavor to many cuisines from around the world, including soups and stews, snacks and dips, stir-fry and salsas, breads, and flavored butters.
+It is worthwhile to keep garlic on hand with so many culinary uses.